sharazghouri/fes-starter/readme.md

 block type since it saves static HTML at the time the post is saved and doesn't require any PHP rendering when outputting on the front end.

+### React Block
+A react block is a block that loads a react-component on the front-end, allowing you to add dynamic functionality on the front end.
+This should be used where you need to add interactivity to a block, such as a slider or accordion.

 ## Creating a new block

 To create a new block, a folder should be created in the `blocks` directory.
 Within each